riannemcc/fantasy-netball2/README.md

 - fix purge so in tailwind.config so it does what it's meant to.
 Last time tried to change to js files, stopped all tailwing styles from building in production
 - use tailwind to position homepage image
 - admin part of site to add points, change players etc?
-- hide/disable player sin dropdown menus that have already been selected for another position
 - once players have been awarded points, update each user's points in db
-- straighten up team selection form or come up with better design
-- re-poisiton tables on desktop view for profile page
 - add horizontal scroll to stats table

 CURRENT ISSUES: